 What happens if I miss a dose?

 Skip the missed dose and use your next dose at the regular time.
 Do not use two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Avoid exposure to sunlight or tanning beds.
-Alecensa can make you sunburn more easily.
-Wear protective clothing and use sunscreen and lip balm (SPF 50 or higher) when you are outdoors.
+Alectinib could make you sunburn more easily.
+Avoid sunlight or tanning beds during treatment and for at least 7 days after your last dose of Alecensa.
+Wear protective clothing and use sunscreen (SPF 50 or higher) when you are outdoors.